 - Responding to insurer requests for additional medical information

 DISCLAIMER: The University of Kansas Health System's participation with any product or insurance plan is subject to change without notice.
 Additionally, insurance companies offer a variety of plans and may change the names and benefits at any point.
 Your level of coverage depends on the specific benefits outlined in your plan.

-To ensure that The University of Kansas Health System and its physicians are in-network, it is your responsibility to verify that The University of Kansas Health System is a participating provider and your benefit plan allows you access the day of a visit and/or admission.
-Please contact your insurance plan to obtain this information.
+To ensure that The University of Kansas Health System and its physicians and other providers are in-network, it is your responsibility to verify that The University of Kansas Health System is a participating provider and your benefit plan allows you access the day of a visit and/or admission.
+Contact your insurance plan to obtain this information.

 If you're choosing a health insurance plan at work or on your own, you may want to check the networks.
 Most plans offer the best coverage for doctors and hospitals that are in their networks.